lexibank/tlopo/out/vol2/chapter3.md

 <a id="p-37"></a>

-> Land in the vicinity of the beach is called hara.
-Flat sandy land just above the beach is called nuu.
+> Land in the vicinity of the beach is called _hara_.
+Flat sandy land just above the beach is called _nuu_.
 Breadfruit and certain other fruit trees grow there.
-The lower foothills are known as fafo asi (lit. ‘above the sea’), and it is there that people have their taro gardens.
-Garden ground, as distinct from uncleared forest, is called gano; gano alu is old garden ground that is not yet ready for planting, ground .. that has not yet been rested sufficiently.
-Virgin forest is kwaena.
+The lower foothills are known as _fafo asi_ (lit. ‘above the sea’), and it is there that people have their taro gardens.
+Garden ground, as distinct from uncleared forest, is called _gano_; _gano alu_ is old garden ground that is not yet ready for planting, ground … that has not yet been rested sufficiently.
+Virgin forest is _kʷaena_.

 Ivens’ second example is that of Sa’a, and its close neighbour, Ulawa, in the south-east of Malaita.
 The two share an almost identical language.
 Ivens writes (1927 [reissued 1972]:357–358):

-> The sandy soil just above the beach is called uluone [ulu ‘head’ + one ‘sand’], and on this soil the coconuts grow best … At the back of this tract of sandy soil is the pwainaa, subject to flooding and with a black soil … The fruit trees abound in this tract.
-Ulawa calls the upper part of this by the name akohu; it is less wet in character.
-The land rises immediately behind the pwainaa .. to the next district, pwaʔu.
-The meaning of this word is ‘smoke’..
-At Sa’a, the upper division of pwaʔu is called lapwa, from the undergrowth there of the fern of the same name.
-The land up higher still is called in Sa’a ano mola [‘earth’ + ‘only’, i.e. earth with no rocks or stones], and in Ulawa kalona … Another term applied to the sandy soil of the old beaches is ʔoʔu.
-In some places the land immediately under the first ridge of upheaved coral rocks is called ote; the trees in the ote grow to a very large size, especially the teak, nau, and the awa, nephelium pinnatum.
-The ote ground is generally wet owing to soakage from the hills.
+> The sandy soil just above the beach is called _uluone_ [_ulu_ ‘head’ + _one_ ‘sand’], and on this soil the coconuts grow best … At the back of this tract of sandy soil is the _pwainaa_, subject to flooding and with a black soil … The fruit trees abound in this tract.
+Ulawa calls the upper part of this by the name _akohu_; it is less wet in character.
+The land rises immediately behind the _pwainaa_ … to the next district, _pwaʔu_.
+The meaning of this word is ‘smoke’ … At Sa’a, the upper division of _pwaʔu_ is called _lapwa_, from the undergrowth there of the fern of the same name.
+The land up higher still is called in Sa’a _ano mola_ [‘earth’ + ‘only’, i.e. earth with no rocks or stones], and in Ulawa _kalona_ … Another term applied to the sandy soil of the old beaches is _ʔoʔu_.
+In some places the land immediately under the first ridge of upheaved coral rocks is called _ote_; the trees in the _ote_ grow to a very large size, especially the teak, _nau_, and the _awa_, Nephelium pinnatum.
+The _ote_ ground is generally wet owing to soakage from the hills.

-Our last example is of the small high island of Tikopia, as described by Raymond Firth in his volume We, the Tikopia (1957).
+Our last example is of the small high island of Tikopia, as described by Raymond Firth in his volume _We, the Tikopia_ (1957).
 Tikopia is one of the Polynesian outliers, lying northeast of the Banks and Torres Islands, Vanuatu.
 In form it is a small, compact oval roughly four kilometres by three, and at the time of Firth’s fieldwork in 1928–29 it supported a population of just under 1300.
 It is likely that every surface feature of any significance would be known in detail.
 Firth provides two maps, reproduced here as Map 8(a), showing topographical features, and Map 8(b), which shows settlement features such as villages, springs and tracks.

-From Map 8(a) we can see that the mountains in the north of the island are simply Mauŋa, ‘mountain’, with the bulk of the tallest, Reani, labelled Mauŋa Lasi (‘great mountain’).
-The crest itself is termed Te Uru o te Fenua (‘the head of the land’) (p.27).
-The large lake in the centre of the island, a former crater lake and not a lagoon, is simply Te Roto (literally ‘middle, interior’), or more familiarly Te Vai (‘fresh water’) (p.23).
+From Map 8(a) we can see that the mountains in the north of the island are simply _Mauŋa_, ‘mountain’, with the bulk of the tallest, Reani, labelled _Mauŋa Lasi_ (‘great mountain’).
+The crest itself is termed _Te Uru o te Fenua_ (‘the head of the land’) (p.27).
+The large lake in the centre of the island, a former crater lake and not a lagoon, is simply _Te Roto_ (literally ‘middle, interior’), or more familiarly _Te Vai_ (‘fresh water’) (p.23).
 Firth explains that the water is fresh because the apparent channel linking the lake to the sea is normally silted up, but may be dug out at certain seasons of the year when the lake is full from rain and the tide is high, to allow excess lake waters to flow down to the sea (p.25).
-The sand bar separating the lake from the sea on its eastern side is Te Koro (‘barrier of sand or stone against the sea’).
-Two rocky pinnacles which are all that remain of the former eastern wall of the crater, are Foŋa te Koro (‘top of the Koro’) and Foŋa Nuku (‘top of the settlement’).
-Breaks in the reef which enable canoes to pass to the open ocean are simply Te Ava (‘channels in the reef’).
-A large rock off the west coast is Fatu roa (‘tall rock’), while two small rocky outcrops in the east are Rua motu (‘two islets’).
-Sometimes included in place names are modifying terms like tua ‘back’, tafa ‘side’, foŋa ‘top, crown’ and muri ‘behind’.
+The sand bar separating the lake from the sea on its eastern side is _Te Koro_ (‘barrier of sand or stone against the sea’).
+Two rocky pinnacles which are all that remain of the former eastern wall of the crater, are _Foŋa te Koro_ (‘top of the Koro’) and _Foŋa Nuku_ (‘top of the settlement’).
+Breaks in the reef which enable canoes to pass to the open ocean are simply _Te Ava_ (‘channels in the reef’).
+A large rock off the west coast is _Fatu roa_ (‘tall rock’), while two small rocky outcrops in the east are _Rua motu_ (‘two islets’).
+Sometimes included in place names are modifying terms like _tua_ ‘back’, _tafa_ ‘side’, _foŋa_ ‘top, crown’ and _muri_ ‘behind’.
 There are a number of springs named in both maps.
-These are referred to as Vai followed by a diferentiating name.
-The swampy area to the south is Te Ropera, a word whose etymology, Firth suggests (p.332) is roto pela [or pera], literally ‘middle mud’.
-Along the northern coast are cliffs, mato, (p.27) and caves or rock shelters, ana (p.23) (these last not shown on the map).
+These are referred to as _Vai_ followed by a diferentiating name.
+The swampy area to the south is _Te Ropera_, a word whose etymology, Firth suggests (p.332) is _roto pela_ [or _pera_], literally ‘middle mud’.
+Along the northern coast are cliffs, _mato_, (p.27) and caves or rock shelters, _ana_ (p.23) (these last not shown on the map).

 <a id="p-38"></a>

 On Map 8(b) are names which loosely denote localities or districts, treated by Firth as proper names.
-For Ravenga and Faea, the two major divisions of the island, we can offer no explanation.
-But for three others, Namo, the point at which the lake exits to the sea, Uta at the western edge of the lake, and Tai, the flat plain of alluvial soil in the south which is largely taken up by swamp, we can posit POc origins based on their physical nature (&ast;namo ‘lagoon; enclosed water’, &ast;qutan ‘bushland, hinterland’, &ast;tasik ‘sea, salt water’).
+For _Ravenga_ and _Faea_, the two major divisions of the island, we can offer no explanation.
+But for three others, _Namo_, the point at which the lake exits to the sea, _Uta_ at the western edge of the lake, and _Tai_, the flat plain of alluvial soil in the south which is largely taken up by swamp, we can posit POc origins based on their physical nature (_&ast;namo_ ‘lagoon; enclosed water’, _&ast;qutan_ ‘bushland, hinterland’, _&ast;tasik_ ‘sea, salt water’).

-In his discussion of land tenure (p.332), Firth refers to the tofi, areas of mixed woodland and clearing of varying size for which he adopts the translation ‘orchard’.
-Then there are the vao, open stretches of ground which are planted in taro, which he refers to as ‘gardens’.
-Paths, ara, run through orchards and gardens.
+In his discussion of land tenure (p.332), Firth refers to the _tofi_, areas of mixed woodland and clearing of varying size for which he adopts the translation ‘orchard’.
+Then there are the _vao_, open stretches of ground which are planted in taro, which he refers to as ‘gardens’.
+Paths, _ara_, run through orchards and gardens.

 Although these examples include many terms for which we can find no cognates, the features they label have much in common.
 They represent the places where most of the daily activities of their inhabitants are centred, from the forested areas where they hunt, to garden land in its various stages, to coastal swamp and sand, to the lagoon and reef, to islands and the open sea beyond.

 A number of the nouns reconstructed in this chapter and the next functioned as both common nouns and as local nouns, as their modern reflexes continue to do.
-For example, &ast;qutan as a common noun denoted the bush or bushland, while its local-noun use in the prepositional phrase &ast;i qutan could have either the expected sense ‘in the bush’ or the directional sense ‘(up) inland’.
+For example, _&ast;qutan_ as a common noun denoted the bush or bushland, while its local-noun use in the prepositional phrase _&ast;i qutan_ could have either the expected sense ‘in the bush’ or the directional sense ‘(up) inland’.
 For further discussion and reconstruction of local-noun senses, see [Chapter 8, §2](chapter8.md#s-2).

 The rest of this chapter is organised under the following headings: land mass, coastal features, inland topographical features, land defined by vegetation, inland water features, mineral substances, fire, and destructive natural events.
 Details of seascape will be dealt with in Chapter 4.